rainbowdashlabs/sql-java/docs/04/jdbc.md

 ## ResultSet

 The ResultSet is what we get when we read data from our database.
 It allows to access the value of different columns and going through the rows we selected.
+You can imagine it as a table with the rows and colums we selected in our statement.
+It also contains additional metadata about the operation we performed.

 ## DataSource